Magyar57/mugOS/Docs/Roadmap.md

 ## Modifications

-- Serial driver: fix synchronization bug (internal buffer order messed up) (interrupt related ?) & in pushBackWriteBuffer check if we need to remove enable/disableInterrupts (if we're in an interrupt gate already, they are masked, and restored by the iret)

 These are modifications to be done, that are dependent on other techs to be implemented first.

 - [ ] When implementing USB, intialize and disable USB legacy support BEFORE initializing the PS/2 controller